-The porous membrane made of a hydrophobic polymer and used in the method of this invention for the manufacture of a hydrophilic porous membrane is only required to possess ample strength.
+The porous membrane made of a hydrophobic polymer used for the manufacture of a hydrophilic porous membrane is only required to possess ample strength.
 It is neverthelss desired to be made of a material which excels also in other properties such as resistance to heat and resistance to chemicals.
 Examples of the hydrophobic polymer meeting this description include olefin type polymers such as polyethylene and polypropylene and fluorine resin type polymers such as polyvinylidene fluoride and polytetrafluoroethylene.
-Among other hydrophobic polymers enumerated above, fluorine resin polyvinylidene fluoride, polymers, particularly prove especially desirable.
-The term "polyvinylidene fluoride" embraces copolymers of vinylidene fluorine as a principal monomer with such comonomers as ethylene tetrafluoride, methyl acrylate, and propylene besides homopolymer vinylidene fluoride.
+Among other hydrophobic polymers enumerated above, fluorine resin type polymers, particularly polyvinylidene fluoride, prove especially desirable.
+The term "polyvinylidene fluoride" embraces copolymers of vinylidene fluorine as a principal monomer with such comonomers as ethylene tetrafluoride, methyl acrylate, and propylene besides homopolymer of vinylidene fluoride.
 The porous membrane of such a hydrophobic polymer can be prepared by any of the known methods.
-When the hydrophobic polymer is polyvinylidene fluoride, for example, there may be adopted the wet method which comprises dissolving the resin in a solvent, rolling the resultant solution into a prescribed shape, expelling part of the solvent from the molded solution by vaporization, then immersing the molded solution in a bad solvent miscible with the solvent thereby extracting the solvent from the molded and thereafter completely vaporising the bad solution, solvent and the residual solvent and obtaining a porous membrane or the dry method which comprises mixing the resin from the beginning with a solvent and a bad solvent miscible with the solvent to form a solution, rolling the resultant solution into a desired shape, and completely vaporizing the solvent and the bad solvent thereby forming a porous membrane.
-Desirably, the porous membrane of polyvinylidene fluoride is obtained, as disclosed in Japanese Patent Laid-open SHO 49(1974)-126,572 and SHO 52(1977)-154,862, by using as a solvent befitting the wet method or dry method a mixture of a quickly drying solvent such as acetone, tetrahydrofuran, methyl ethyl ketone, ethyl acetate, etc. and a slowly drying solvent such as dimethyl formamide, dimethyl acetamide, diethyl acetamide, tetramethyl urea, dimethylsulfoxide, diethyl formamide, tetraethyl urea, etc. different in vapor partial pressure from each other and, during the course of gelling, causing part of the resin to be dissolved or swelled with the slowly drying solvent and furnishing the resin with enhanced mechanical strength. this method, the porous membrane of the hydrophobic polymer is generally produced with a thickness of 50 to 300 $\mu$ m, preferably 100 to 200 μm, and an average pore diameter of 0.1 to 1.0 $\mu$ m, preferably 0.2 to 0.6 $\mu$ m.
+When the hydrophobic polymer is polyvinylidene fluoride, for example, there may be adopted the wet method which comprises dissolving the resin in a solvent, rolling the resultant solution into a prescribed shape, expelling part of the solvent from the molded solution by vaporization, then immersing the molded solution in a bad solvent miscible with the solvent thereby extracting the solvent from the molded solution, and thereafter completely vaporising the bad solvent and the residual solvent and obtaining a porous membrane or the dry method which comprises mixing the resin from the beginning with a solvent and a bad solvent miscible with the solvent to form a solution, rolling the resultant solution into a desired shape, and completely vaporizing the solvent and the bad solvent thereby forming a porous membrane.
+Desirably, the porous membrane of polyvinylidene fluoride is obtained, as disclosed in Japanese Patent Laid-open SHO 49(1974)-126,572 and SHO 52(1977)-154,862, by using as a solvent befitting the wet method or dry method a mixture of a quickly drying solvent such as acetone, tetrahydrofuran, methyl ethyl ketone, ethyl acetate, etc. and a slowly drying solvent such as dimethyl formamide, dimethyl acetamide, diethyl acetamide, tetramethyl urea, dimethylsulfoxide, diethyl formamide, tetraethyl urea, etc. different in vapor partial pressure from each other and, during the course of gelling, causing part of the resin to be dissolved or swelled with the slowly drying solvent and furnishing the resin with enhanced mechanical strength.
+By this method, the porous membrane of the hydrophobic polymer is generally produced with a thickness of 50 to 300 μ m, preferably 100 to 200 μ m, and an average pore diameter of 0.1 to 1.0 μ m, preferably 0.2 to 0.6 μ m.

-In accordance with the method of this invention, the porous membrane made of such a hydrophobic polymer as described above is impregnated with a solution which is obtained by dissolving a water-insoluble hydrophilic polymer in a solvent exhibiting a satisfactory ability to dissolved the hydrophilic polymer and possessing high stability and a high wetting property with respect to the hydrophobic polymer.
+The porous membrane made of such a hydrophobic polymer as described above is impregnated with a solution which is obtained by dissolving a water-insoluble hydrophilic polymer in a solvent exhibiting a satisfactory ability to dissolved the hydrophilic polymer and possessing high stability and a high wetting property with respect to the hydrophobic polymer.